journaltraces/journaltraces/README.md

 Currently moving deeper into **Offensive Security / Security Research**, with a focus on how software, operating systems and security boundaries actually work.

-Looking for every opportunity to improve myself as a **developer**.

 ---

 ### `> stack`